MINISO: Global expansion

-In Europe, MINISO operates retail outlets in Spain, Germany, Italy, Estonia, Serbia, Armenia, Russia, the United Kingdom, France and Iceland.
+In Europe, MINISO operates retail outlets in Spain, Germany, Italy, Poland, Estonia, Latvia, Bulgaria, Serbia, Armenia, Russia, the United Kingdom, France and Iceland.

 In Africa, MINISO first entered Morocco in early 2017 with 15 stores in multiple cities around the kingdom, South Africa in August 2017 and Nigeria in West Africa one month later.
 There are also stores in Kenya and in Kampala, Uganda.
 As of January 2018, MINISO operated two stores in Egypt.

 On August 1, 2018, MINISO opened its first store in Kuwait in the Avenues Mall Phase 4 (The Forum).
 On September 25, 2019, its second store was opened in The Avenues Mall Phase 1.
-On March 3, 2021, another store was opened in Marina Mall, and a fourth location opened on July 7, 2022 in Souq Sharq Mall.
+On March 3, 2021, another store was opened in Marina Mall, and a fourth location opened on July 7, 2022, in Souq Sharq Mall.